cybertraining-dsc/reu2022/project/windows-configuration.md

 files in case you use gitbash.
 Please, remove them and make sure your pythin version from python.or works as expected.

-To edit python we recommend using pyCharm and not VSCode.
+To code in Python, we recommend using PyCharm and not VSCode.

 Pycharm and Git Bash can be installed with the instructions found in *Install.*